 Laura used her award to contribute to her participation in the National Youth Science Forum, held at the Australian National University in January.
 Read Laura;s engaging report about her experiences at the NYSF.
 She has given a presentation to BPW Coffs Harbour. members.

 Congratulations go to Laura for her aspirations to lead in the sciences and for her enthusiastic participation at the NYSF.
 We hope that Laura will be an inspiration to other young women considering a scientific career.
 Read Laura’s report…

 (LtoR) Laura Wratten, Cheryl Ward and President Julianne McKeon at BPW Coffs Harbour International Night 2016

 The Agnes Robertson Fund is a finite fund, built from donations from members and clubs supplemented by interest earned.
 Donations to the Fund paid through the BPW account held by the National Foundation for Australia Women are tax deductible.
 BPW Australia is seeking DGR status for the Fund to enable tax deductible donations to be paid directly.

 Clubs are encouraged to host an annual fundraising activity for the Fund.
-From 2016, $10 from each member’s annual membership fee will be allocated to the Agnes Robertson Fund.
+From 2016, $10, or as varied by BPWA Board, from each member’s annual membership fee will be allocated to the Agnes Robertson Fund.
 Members will be invited to make an additional donation when they renew their membership.